 What Highlands has found is that the need for our kind of service is ever-present.
 It seems that unless individuals perfectly conform to societal expectations, and in the correct time frame, they are left to the wayside in our current system.

 What we, at Highlands, acknowledge is that not everyone is born onto an equal platform and that not everyone had tools at their disposal to graduate from high school at the age of 18.
 We know not everyone fits the same mold.

 In fact, we aspire to fill that void in the current system.
 Not only do we aspire to educate our students, and provide them with the tools they need to achieve a livable wage job in the workforce, we encourage our students to be positive, integral members of society.

-Therefore, we offer the completion of a high school diploma to our students, and we also offer several certification programs which include Early Childhood Education, Cosmetology, Truck Driving, Manicuring, Information Technology, Microsoft Office Programs, Medical Office Administration, and Entrepreneurship.
+Therefore, we offer the completion of a high school diploma to our students, and we also offer several certification programs which include Medical Assisting, Truck Driving, Early Childhood Education, Cosmetology, Manicuring, Information Technology, Microsoft Office Programs, Medical Office Administration, and Entrepreneurship.

 We offer academic and ELD track classes at multiple locations throughout the greater Sacramento area, and are accepting new students every day of the year.
 The only qualifications each student must meet is to be 22 years of age or older and to not possess a U.S. high school diploma.

 Vision: Our vision is to eradicate educational inequality.

 Mission: We are a diverse community for social justice, serving the unserved, providing access to education, technology, communication, and employment for 21st-century achievers.
 Through community partnerships, we will build new legacies leading to self-sufficiency and generational change.